alephmembeth/alephmembeth.github.io/financials.md

 # Grants, Bursaries, and Awards

-My grants, bursaries, and awards total **€28,345.65**.
+My grants, bursaries, and awards total **€30,845.65**.
 I deeply appreciate each and every instance of support I received.

 ## Grants and Bursaries

++ Financial support for the lecture series ‘Wege in den Beruf – Außerschulische Perspektiven für Geistes-, Sprach- und Kulturwissenschaftler:innen’ (2026; University of Oldenburg, Study Quality Funds; €2,500.00; jointly with Friederike Nastold)
 + Financial support for the project ‘“Das ist doch (un)fair!” – Verteilungsgerechtigkeit bei Kindern und Jugendlichen’ (2025; EWE Stiftung; €2,000.00; jointly with Neele Bäker and Jessica Wilke)
 + Financial support for the journal ‘Oldenburger Philosophische Studien’ (since 2025; University of Oldenburg, Department of Philosophy; €36.00 one-off plus €36.00 annually, total as of 2025: €72.00; jointly with Sven Ellmers, Anna-Verena Nosthoff, and Aylin Yildirim)
 + Travel grant for the promotion of young researchers (2025; University of Oldenburg, School of Humanities and Social Sciences; €750.00)